Part of a series on Let's Play. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Felix Kjellberg began his YouTube account PewDiePie on April 29th, 2010 with a Minecraft playthrough video showing a zombie that had spawned in a minecart.
-In the first few months following this video, he began uploading playthroughs of Call of Duty: Black Ops, Amnesia: The Dark Descent and Dead Space 2.
+Felix Kjellberg began his YouTube account PewDiePie on April 29th, 2010 after he forgot the password for his previous YouTube account that was started on December 19, 2006, Pewdie.
+The earliest kept video was a Minecraft playthrough video showing a zombie that had spawned in a minecart.
+In the first few months following this video, he began uploading more playthroughs of Call of Duty: Black Ops, and started uploading playthroughs of Amnesia: The Dark Descent and Dead Space 2.

 On February 1st, 2012, PewDiePie entered the King of the Web contest, a social media competition that awards cash or merchandise prizes to the winners of a weekly competition.
 After receiving more than a million votes, he was crowned King of the Web on February 29th, 2012.
 After receiving the cash prize of $6750 in April, he donated the entire amount to the World Wildlife Foundation.

-In 2012, Something Awful Let's Players slowbeef and Diabetus expressed interest in doing a Retsupurae parody of PewDiePie's videos due to fan request.
-The duo claimed that they wanted to do something special with the parody, given PewDiePie’s rapid rise in popularity, though they were also somewhat ambivalent due to concerns that the video would upset the “Bro Army”, and possibly put the channel at risk due to some of YouTube’s policies.
-PewDiePie eventually gave them a seal of approval in the form of a letter to slowbeef.
+In 2012, Something Awful Let's Players slowbeef and Diabetus expressed interest in doing a Retsupurae parody of PewDiePie's videos, though not without some concerns about potentially inviting backlash from his "Bro Army" fans that may put their channel at risk.
+Eventually, PewDiePie gave a seal of approval in the form of a letter to slowbeef.

-slowbeef and Diabetus eventually called on the fanbase to post comedic reactions to clips of PewDiePie’s content.
-The resulting video was called “Adults React To PewDiePie”, which was released on October 14th, 2012 (shown below, left).
-A “worksafe" version of the video (cutting out various reactions alluding to drugs and violence) was released the following day (shown below, right).
-Both videos were met with largely positive reception from the YouTube community and harshly negative reception from a majority of PewDiePie's fans.
+On October 14th, 2012, Retsupurae uploaded "Adults React To PewDiePie" (shown below, left), along with a "worksafe" version of the video, which cut out various reactions alluding to drugs and violence, on the following day (shown below, right).
+Both videos were met with huge negative and positive reception from PewDiePie's fandom and anti-fandom.
 Due to the controversy surrounding the video, "Adults React" became the most watched and liked video on the channel in the span of a few days.